ternaus/robot-surgery-segmentation/README.rst

 If you find this work useful for your publications, please consider citing::

-    @article{shvets2018automatic,
+    @inproceedings{shvets2018automatic,
-    title={Automatic Instrument Segmentation in Robot-Assisted Surgery Using Deep Learning}, author={Shvets, Alexey and Rakhlin, Alexander and Kalinin, Alexandr A and Iglovikov, Vladimir}, journal={arXiv preprint arXiv:1803.01207},
+    title={Automatic Instrument Segmentation in Robot-Assisted Surgery using Deep Learning}, author={Shvets, Alexey A and Rakhlin, Alexander and Kalinin, Alexandr A and Iglovikov, Vladimir I}}, booktitle={2018 17th IEEE International Conference on Machine Learning and Applications (ICMLA)}, pages={624--628},
     year={2018}
     }